 ‘Ah, now I’m beginning to get it,’ I said, ‘it was all those mucky ruts and bogs that had me stuck.
 But really, chaps, let’s get too carried away with the allegories,’ I said.
 ‘I think it's been only about a week now since I left London.’

 ‘Well, that’s not entirely true,’ Mo said. ‘but we can talk about that later.
 The fact is you made it this far up.
 However, you still have a lot further to go.
 And as you ascend further up towards higher realms, you will have to go further in.'

 ‘Further in… to where?’

-Mo continued to focus his penetrating eyes on me in a way that made me feel uncomfortable.
-‘And so, what we're going to do now,’ he said, ‘is take you much further in to reveal something that you may find shocking.
-But in the end, it certainly will take you higher.
-We suspect you will resist hearing us until it is confirmed from the depths of your soul.
-But when you come to accept what has happened, you will finally see life through eyes you didn't know could see and through ears you didn't know could hear.
-And though you may not at first comprehend the significance of this event, we'll work with you to help you understand your new reality.’
+‘We suspect,’ Eli said, ‘you won’t wish to believe any of it until it’s understood from the depths of your soul.
+But when you come to accept it, you will finally see life through eyes you didn't know could see and through ears you didn't know could hear.
+And though you may not at first comprehend the significance of this event, we'll work with you to help you adjust to your new reality.’

-‘Balderdash,’ I said, ‘reason is either rational or irrational; there's nothing between.’
+‘Balderdash,’ I said.
+‘Reason is either rational or irrational; there's nothing between.’

 ‘Such as what?’
 I said.

 ‘If this had been taught to you in the Flatlands, you would already know.
 But then, if they did teach it, the Flatlands would no longer remain flat.'

 ‘Flatlands, where's that?
 I think you mentioned that before.
 Another metaphor?’